WinVector/Examples/rebalance/ROC_shape.md

 it commonly occurs in real world examples (for instance [here](https://github.com/WinVector/PDSwR2/blob/main/KDD2009/KDD2009vtreat.md);
 both in the training and test graphs).
-We will later argue there are reasons this shape is the normal or arctypical shape of an ROC plot.
+We will later argue there are reasons this shape is the normal or archetypal shape of an ROC plot.

 However, the above shape family is not the only possibility.
-Even these nice “scores are conditionaly beta-distributed” case we can have assymetric and even non-convex examples.
+Even these nice “scores are conditionally beta-distributed” case we can have asymmetric and even non-convex examples.

-One way things can go wrong is: one of the conditional distributions could be very diffuse, meaning predictions are high variance or unerlaible for that outcome class.
+One way things can go wrong is: one of the conditional distributions could be very diffuse, meaning predictions are high variance or unreliable for that outcome class.
 We give such an example below.

 ``` r
 d1 <- beta_example(